wrulfy/carminered/README.md

 - A few key points in the story will require new ways to advance, so at the middle point of the game the game doesn't open as much, so a slowly increasing level curve can be maintained.
 Don't expect anything too fancy
 - Some types might become way, way stronger than they were in the orginal Gen 1.
 Really, beware of the Bugs.
 - There's also several type changes.
 Some might be logic some might make no sense.

-So far, most of the common stuff so is "playable" has been done, but a lot of the heavy work is still needed to cover from past celadon to the end of the game in terms of roosters and texts.
-If you glitched out of Celadon right now you could technically complete the game, but the rest would be much more barren.
+- Revamping some dungeons and routes even if some just got a bit more decorated.
+A lot of maps were a bit dull, also some of the dungeons have been redone so you have to figure the way out from scratch.

-# TODO list:
+## TODO list:
-- Finish reviewing some maps to see if they need changes, or redesigns
-- Finish reviewing tileset so they don't have more potted plants/posts with abhorrend "background" styles
-- More detailed stuff from the TODO file
-- "Merge" the few changes Pokered has received over these 2 months.
-As far I know the game is still the exact same, but I would make sure I do it properly.
-Last time I tried to merge one of my own branches I almost ruined the whole project.
+- Basically everything is done for the prerelease.
+The main things needed for the full release is recompile again the documentation and polish stuff that I might forgotten, or squash stray bugs that got unnoticed.

 ## Other stuff I would like to do eventually, but right now I don't really know assembly enough to program it, as it would be making new scripts from scratch
 - Add Gym Leader rematches.
 The idea is to fight them again after Giovanni goes away.
-- Increase the storage capacity of the PC, even if it is at the cost of one or two pokemon boxes
 - Give Stat experience to some trainers, by trainer class.
-This could deviate a bit too much from the feel of Gen 1, so maybe increase their levels is enough
+This could deviate a bit too much from the feel of Gen 1, but could be a cool concept for a harder difficulty.
+Just disabling stat exp gains feels boring to me.

 ## Things I don't think about adding, since I think it would deviate the game a bit too much from the gen 1 feel:
 - Dark/steel/fairy types
 - Physical/Special split
 - More pokemon
 - More moves.
-The point of modifying so many moves is for that
+The point of modifying so many moves is for that.

 ## The original README lies ahead